rgitrepo/kubernetes-beginner-to-pro/docs/day7/namespace.md

 5. **Namespace Naming Conventions**: Use clear and consistent naming conventions for namespaces to avoid confusion and to make management easier.

+6. **Hierarchical Namespaces (GCP only)**: In GCP, you can achieve nested namespaces using the **Hierarchical Namespace Controller (HNC)**.
+This allows creating parent-child relationships between namespaces, enabling policy inheritance and more granular control.

 [Back to Top](#table-of-contents)

 ---